uwctri/CalendarQuestions/README.md

 ## What does it do?

-Calendar Questions allows you to capture simple (text, int, yes/no, float) questions in a nice-looking calendar format where questions are repeated for every day within a range or ranges.
+Calendar Questions allows you to capture simple (text, int, yes/no, float, checkbox) questions in a nice-looking calendar format where questions are repeated for every day within a range or ranges.
 This data is stored as JSON in a redcap text area (notes) field.

 ## Installing